Dates: August 1 through July 31

 Fellows in good standing may sit for the CAQ examination at the conclusion of the fellowship year.

-Fellows rotate monthly through the various specialties of orthopaedics.
+Fellows rotate on a longitudinal basis through the various specialties of orthopaedics with faculty at the top of their respective fields on a national level.
 Rotations available include:

 - Foot and ankle

 Fellows spend at least one half-day in their primary care specialty per week.
-The FM fellow(s) see a panel of FM patients at the family medicine center one, half day session per week and the EM fellow(s) attend in the Duke ER for one 8-hour shift per week.
+The FM fellow(s) see walk-in urgent care at the family medicine center one, half-day session per week, and the EM fellow(s) attend in the Duke ER for one 8-hour shift per week.

 The current paid time off allowed per year is: